 Riads take their name from the Arabic word for garden.
-A central feature of a riad is an interior garden, usually with trees and a fountain.
+Perhaps the central feature of a riad is an interior garden, usually with trees and a fountain.
 A riad generally has two or more levels built around this central garden, with upper balconies overlooking the lower floor.
-Roof terraces with high walls are common.
+Roof terraces with high walls are also common.

 The lower floor normally has three long and narrow rooms opening onto the garden.
 Rooms may have doors or curtains, though it is usual for at least one such room to be open, providing an extended area for relaxing and entertaining visitors.
 Upper levels have more rooms that lead onto the inner balconies.
 Some rooms have inner windows with shutters and ornamental metalwork, though some just have doors, or curtains, leading to the rooms.
 High ceilings create a feeling of spaciousness.

 Kitchens and bathrooms are normally found on the ground floor, discretely tucked away off the main entrance passageway, as opposed to near the garden.
 Chimneys in the kitchens let heat and cooking smells rise and dissipate without affecting the rest of the house.
-Bathrooms usually have a squat-style toilet.
-Sinks may be within the bathrooms or just outside.
+Bathrooms usually have a traditional toilet whilst sinks may be situated within the bathroom or just outside.
 In times gone by, private homes didn’t have showers; people visited the local hammams for cleansing and bathing rituals.